mikkelbu/reading-list/README.md

 * "Permanent Record" by Edward Snowden
 * "The Atrocity Archives" by Charles Stross
 * "Batman: The Dark Knight Returns" by Frank Miller, Klaus Janson, and Lynn Varley
-* "Ready Player Two" by Ernest Cline
+* "Ready Player Two" by Ernest Cline¨
+* "Abaddon's Gate" - book 3 in "The Expanse" book series by James S. A. Corey

 ## 2022
 * The "Broken Earth" series: "The Fifth Season", "The Obelisk Gate", and "The Stone Sky" by  N. K. Jemisin
-* "What I Talk About When I Talk About Running"  by Haruki Murakami
 * "The Peripheral" by William Gibson
 * "Ready Player One" by Ernest Cline
+* "Leviathan Wakes" and "Caliban's War" - the first two books in "The Expanse" book series by James S. A. Corey
+* "The Three-Body Problem" - the first book in the "The Three-Body Problem" book series by Cixin Liu

+## 2021 (or before)
+* "Alt det lys vi ikke ser" by Anthony Doerr
+* "What I Talk About When I Talk About Running" by Haruki Murakami